ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ![Capacity change confirmation](../images/capacity-3.png){: caption="Figure 3.
 Capacity change confirmation" caption-side="bottom"}

 The checkmark turns yellow and says `Updating Capacity` until the target capacity is reached.
 Capacity changes are asynchronous.
 The time that is required to synchronize those changes depends on the size of the changes in capacity that were requested and the data that is stored in the instance.
-When the target capacity is reached, the following message appears, "Success.
-Your capacity will be updated shortly."
+When the target capacity is reached, the following message appears, *Success.
+Your capacity will be updated shortly.*

 ![Success message](../images/capacity-4.png){: caption="Figure 4.
 Success message" caption-side="bottom"}